The Ultimate Guide to Instagram Creator Studio

 After you select “Instagram Feed,” a window will open on the right of the screen where you can upload your image (or images in the case of carousel posts), write your caption, and add a location.

-You can also crop your images to different dimensions.
+If needed, you can also crop your images to different dimensions.

 Once you’re happy, click the down arrow beside the publish button and select “Schedule.”